ukscott/orchid/README.md

+# Scott Braithwaite Comments

+I have made minor changes to testing for just the id numbers so that it will pick up a valid id as id 0 does not exist, and id 30 would be a valid id therefore causing the tests to fail.
+I have created a foreach loop which contains a check for a matching id.
+I have created a variable with a default of null, however if the id matches then this will store the required values in an object and will output just the required fields.

 # Code Test

 This is a short code test for potential new developers.
 It's purely PHP command line based so requires no